 Crowdfunding is impersonal

 So you really want a crowdfunding campaign?
 Join the (literal) crowd.
 Although it might have made sense even five years ago, starting a campaign in 2019 means getting in a long line.
 For example, at the time of this writing, Kickstarter, according to its own statistics, has more than 432,000 launched projects.
 Meanwhile, Indiegogo has launched more than 800,000 campaigns as a combination of not-for-profit causes and startup businesses.
+What you may not realize is that your budget allows you to have access to the types of technology that will build your small business and streamline your operations.
+These best practices crowdfunding are a great option to implement into your business.
 Relying on contributions from a wide swath of the population is a shot in the dark compared with the way bootstrapping has traditionally worked: namely, reaching out and contacting a targeted list of potential partners and customers.

 This is obviously a much more personal approach that consequently may result in a more successful financial outcome.
 Think of the comparison between receiving snail mail (addressed to “Resident”) from an organization soliciting your donations, compared with receiving an actual phone call from someone with whom you have a personal connection, who is asking you to chip into a project whose goals you have in common.
 With which approach are you more likely to feel a connection and contribute to accordingly?